 for post-doctoral fellows and PhD students.

 - June 2014: Congratulations to Nora Leonardi who successfully passed her PhD exam on Thursday, June 5.
-The public PhD defense will take place on Friday June 27, 17h30, MXF1.
+The public PhD defense took place on Friday June 27, 17h30, MXF1.

 - May 2014: Giulia Preti has been selected to participate in the prestigious UCLA Advanced Neuroimaging Summerschool.